NATIONAL TRAIL MIX DAY

 - Spicy sweet blend – paprika, cumin, chili powder, garlic powder, a touch of brown sugar

-- Energy Booster – For a twist, add chocolate covered roasted coffee beans to your mix.
-This is especially nice if you don’t have time or a way to make a cup of java while roughing it.
+- Energy Booster – For a twist, add chocolate-covered roasted coffee beans to your mix.
+They’re especially nice if time is short or it’s impossible to make a cup of java while roughing it.
 You’ll get your caffeine and your breakfast while seeking the next fantastic view.

 HOW TO OBSERVE #NationalTrailMixDay

 - Take a hike and enjoy your favorite trail mix along the way.

 - Take a selfie while enjoying your energy boost.